Vrushabh-Pol/Machine_Learning_Projects/Health_Insuarance_Cost_Prediction/Readme.md

 Join us in this endeavor to leverage machine learning for health insurance cost prediction.
 Let's work together to improve accessibility, affordability, and fairness in the realm of healthcare insurance!

+# In code I'm using 4 models like linear model, Support Vector Machine, Random Forest, and Graddient Boosting models.
+# In code Graddient Boosting Regression gives more accuracy thatswhy i will used Gradient Boosting in deployment of GUI.

 # I deploy this model in Tkinter Gui.

 <img width="330" alt="Screenshot 2023-07-07 at 3 54 46 PM" src="https://github.com/Vrushabh-Pol/Machine_Learning_Projects/assets/126774806/3b487dbf-aeb7-4ef1-b245-161a02c9d111">